 The degree is usually completed over the course of a year and assessment for the award will consist of a coherent body of work accompanied by a contextual chapter of approximately 10,000 words.
 This chapter will introduce the work and incorporate a critical evaluation of the published material and its contribution to the body of knowledge.
 The expectation is that the published works and accompanying chapter will demonstrate the same rigour, quality and volume as normally required for the award of a conventional PhD in the particular field of inquiry.

-Candidates on the award will be provided with at least one academic supervisor who will advise as to which publications or works should be included in the final submission for examination, and how the introductory chapter should be written.
-Candidates will also have access to the range of academic resources available at the University.
+Candidates undertaking a PhD by publication will be provided with at least one academic supervisor and will have access to the range of academic resources available at the University.

 Making an Application

-If you are interested in making an application please contact us via firstname.lastname@example.org.
+If you are interested in making an application please contact us via email.
 We will arrange an informal meeting to discuss your proposal.
-If the proposal is thought to have merit applicants will be invited to apply through the online PhD application process on the University of Gibraltar website – https://www.unigib.edu.gi/research-institutes/phd/.
+If the proposal is thought to have merit applicants will be invited to apply through the online PhD application process.

 Apart from the standard application form, applicants are asked to submit: